DrNamwob/Bowman_Streamlit/README.md

 ## The long-term goal for this project is to use the gene expression data from this dataset to predict the pulse wave velocity of these animals.

 ### Pulse wave velocity is an indicator of compliance, or stiffness, of the vasculature.
 Higher pulse wave velocities indicates stiffer, lower compliance, vessels.
-Reductions in compliance often precede hypertension (high blood pressure) and is a direct risk factor for stroke.
+Reduced compliance often precedes hypertension (high blood pressure) and is a risk factor for stroke.

 - The pulse wave velocity of rats on the high-fat diet markedly increase after about 8 weeks on diet.
 - Understanding which genes (features) have high weights in these predictive models could indicate specific biological pathways that are important in this process.